malik672/uniswap-sdk-core-rust/README.md

 #                                           Uniswap SDK Core Rust

-**An Unofficial Uniswap SDK Core in Rust provides essential functionality for interacting with the Uniswap decentralized exchange.**
+**A Custom Uniswap SDK Core in Rust provides essential functionality for interacting with the Uniswap decentralized exchange.**

 > **Warning**
 >
->   This is an unofficial uniswap library
+>   This is an custom uniswap library

 ## Quickstart
 Add this to your Cargo.toml